sorukumar/blog/_posts/Draft-2014-04-14-Traingle-Pentagon-Cyle-Lenght.md

 Considering, we don't have data for either.
 We'll look for its proxies.

-For node, the proxy we can look for: Centrality measures for the no
+For a node, the proxy we can look for: Centrality measures for the node for the network, the proxy we can look for

 The cycle structure of a graph can impact its quality in several ways: